What is sale deed?

 A sale deed acts as the main legal document for evidencing sale and transfer of ownership of property in favour of the buyer, from the seller.
 Further, it also acts as the main document for further sale by the buyer as it establishes his proof of ownership of the property.

-The sale deed is executed subsequent to the execution of the sale agreement, and after compliance of various terms and conditions detailed in the sale agreement as agreed upon between the buyer and the seller.
+The sale deed is executed after the execution of the sale agreement and after compliance with various terms and conditions detailed in the sale agreement as agreed upon between the buyer and the seller.

 The sale deed is the main document by which a seller transfers his right on the property to the purchaser, who then acquires absolute ownership of the property.
 It is also referred to as the conveyance deed.

 The buyer should ensure the title of the seller before the execution of the sale deed.
 It should be checked whether the seller possesses a perfect title to the property or whether there is any charge or encumbrance on the property to which the buyer is subject.
-The seller should obtain the requisite clearances, approvals and permissions to transfer or sell the property prior to execution of the sale deed.
-In case of mortgages, the mortgagee may take possession of the sale deed as a security for the repayment of the loan.
+The seller should obtain the requisite clearances, approvals, and permissions to transfer or sell the property before the execution of the sale deed.
+In the case of mortgages, the mortgagee may take possession of the sale deed as a security for the repayment of the loan.

 How is a sale deed prepared?